ivanov/kanten/README.md

     - moar and bpython do this, i think
 [ ] dynamic resizing of width (via + and - commands, perhaps)
-[ ] respond to sigwinch and re-do the number of columns [x] param parsing (e.g. add --help)
+[ ] respond to sigwinch and re-do the number of columns
+    - number displayed changed, so the pbar needs an update [x] param parsing (e.g. add --help)
 [x] hide the progress bar (ctrl-n is what zathura uses or something?)
     [x] currently implemented via t